xHybred/Hybred-Shaders/README.md

 If you need help, join the [Motion Clarity discord](https://discord.gg/JcKNMmDdpT) or the [r/MotionClarity subreddit](https://www.reddit.com/r/MotionClarity/)

-Sources/Credits: [ShaderToy Stochastic anti-aliasing](https://www.shadertoy.com/view/mtXcDN) & [Github Gaussian anti-aliasing](https://github.com/bburrough/GaussianAntialiasing) for the concept.
+Credits: All code in this shader is original however the inspiration for the shader was from [ShaderToy Stochastic anti-aliasing](https://www.shadertoy.com/view/mtXcDN) & [Github Gaussian anti-aliasing](https://github.com/bburrough/GaussianAntialiasing), along with [ShaderToy Gold Noise Uniform Random Static](https://www.shadertoy.com/view/ltB3zD)